 Procedure for Surrender of Contracted Capacity

 A User who intends to Surrender Contracted Capacity is required to send a Surrender Request to the Transporter through Capacity Booking Platform.
-The Surrender Request must be sent to the Transporter no later than 10:00 CET on the date falling four (4) Business Days before the date of publication of Available Capacity for the relevant auction in which the Surrendered Capacity will be offered.
+The Surrender Request must be sent to the Transporter no later than 10:00 CET on the date falling four (4) Business Days before the date determined in the Auction Calendar for the date of publication of Available Capacity for the relevant auction in which the Surrendered Capacity will be offered.
 User must populate the form of Surrender Request available on the Capacity Booking Platform which contains in particular:

 the Interconnection Point at which Contracted Capacity is being Surrendered;

-the quantity and Capacity Product of the Contracted Capacity that is being Surrendered;
+the quantity and Standard Capacity Product of the Contracted Capacity that is being Surrendered;

-the duration of the capacity subject to Surrender (corresponding to one of the standard Capacity Products set out above); and
+the duration of the capacity subject to Surrender (corresponding to one of the Standard Capacity Products set out above in Article 8.2.2.); and

 whether the Surrendered Capacity is Bundled Capacity or not.

-If a Surrender Request, populated on the Capacity Booking Platform, contains all requested data and Capacity Product corresponds to the requirements from the Article 8.1 of this Network Code the Transporter must notify the User that the Surrender Request is accepted no later than 10:00 CET on the date falling two (2) Business Days before the date of publication of Available Capacity for the relevant auction in which the Surrendered Capacity will be offered.
+If a Surrender Request, populated on the Capacity Booking Platform, contains all requested data and Standard Capacity Product corresponds to the requirements from the Article 8.2.2 of this Network Code the Transporter must notify the User that the Surrender Request is accepted no later than 10:00 CET on the date falling two (2) Business Days before the date of publication of Available Capacity for the relevant auction in which the Surrendered Capacity will be offered.

 User cannot withdraw or amend accepted Surrender Request, without the consent of the Transporter.